cdvel/arch-maintenance/README.md

 - 📝 Comprehensive logging
 - 🛡️ Safety features (dry-run mode, confirmations)

+## Requirements

+The following packages are required for full functionality:

+- `pacman` (built-in on Arch)
+- `reflector` - For optimizing mirror lists: `sudo pacman -S reflector`
+- `yay` - For AUR support: [Installation instructions](https://github.com/Jguer/yay#installation)

+Without these packages, some features may be disabled or limited in functionality.

 ## Files

 - `arch_maintenance.sh` - The main maintenance script